 - I will remember that the holidays are at least a little crappy for most people.

 - I will give thanks, and give back.
 Especially if I am feeling poor — financially, emotionally, socially or spiritually — thou shall find a way to give time, money or energy to others who need it.
+Because we all need it at some time or another.

 - I will prioritize experiences over things — for myself and my children.